-There are plenty of reasons to consider one of the best flip phones next time you're in the market for a new handset.
-Some of the newest models are effectively small, powerful tablets that are ideal for sketching on the move, and fold up small enough to tuck into a pocket when not in use.
+There are plenty of reasons to consider one of the best flip phones for your next phone.
+Flips phones have definitely come back into fashion, and some of the newest models are effectively small, powerful tablets that are ideal for sketching on the move, and fold up small enough to tuck into a pocket when not in use.

-A more basic flip phone that harks back to the flip phones of yester years could be a great choice if you already have a powerful camera phone for work. but want something minimalist to help you avoid distractions, or put work behind you at the end of the day.
+On the (ahem) flipside, a more basic flip phone that harks back to the flip phones of yester years could be a great choice, especially if you already have a powerful camera phone for work, but want something minimalist to help you avoid distractions, or put work behind you at the end of the day.